What You Need to Know About Paralegal or Legal Assistant

-Job Description & Duties Assist lawyers by investigating facts, preparing legal documents, or researching legal precedent.
+Position Description Assist lawyers by investigating facts, preparing legal documents, or researching legal precedent.
 Conduct research to support a legal proceeding, to formulate a defense, or to initiate legal action.

-A Day in the Life of a Paralegal or Legal Assistant
+Daily Life Of a Paralegal or Legal Assistant

 - Prepare legal documents, including briefs, pleadings, appeals, wills, contracts, and real estate closing statements.